HMS-Analytical-Software/sdmx-technical-documentation-ml/docs/common.md

 Union of:

-xs:gYear, xs:gYearMonth, xs:date, xs:dateTime.
+`xs:gYear, xs:gYearMonth, xs:date, xs:dateTime.`

 **GregorianTimePeriodType:** GregorianTimePeriodType defines the set of standard calendar periods in SDMX.

 Union of:

-xs:gYear, xs:gYearMonth, xs:date.
+`xs:gYear, xs:gYearMonth, xs:date.`

 **ReportingTimePeriodType:** ReportingTimePeriodType defines standard reporting periods in SDMX, which are all in relation to the start day (day-month) of a reporting year which is specified in the specialized reporting year start day attribute.
 If the reporting year start day is not defined, a day of January 1 is assumed.
-The reporting year must be epxressed as the year at the beginning of the period.
-Therfore, if the reproting year runs from April to March, any given reporting year is expressed as the year for April.
+The reporting year must be expressed as the year at the beginning of the period.
+Therefore, if the reporting year runs from April to March, any given reporting year is expressed as the year for April.
 The general format of a report period can be described as \[year\]-\[period\]\[time zone\]?, where the type of period is designated with a single character followed by a number